Subelliptic pseudo-differential operators and Fourier integral operators on compact Lie groups: Introduction and historical remarks

-In modern mathematics, the theory of pseudo-differential operators is a powerful branch in the analysis of linear partial differential operators due to its interactions with several areas of mathematics.
+This monograph is devoted to the development of the pseudo-differential calculus for subelliptic pseudo-differential operators on arbitrary compact Lie groups and its applications.
+For instance, the theory developed here could remain valid in several compact non-commutative structures with the presence of symmetries (see \cite[Part IV]{Ruz}).
+Indeed, in modern mathematics, the theory of pseudo-differential operators is a powerful branch in the analysis of linear partial differential operators due to its interactions with several areas of mathematics.
 For instance, from the point of view of the theory of partial differential equations, pseudo-differential operators are used e.g. to study the global/local solvability of several partial differential problems, to understand the mapping properties of certain singular integral operators, to understand the propagation of singularities in distribution theory, and in the construction of fundamental solutions and parametrices.
 Also, in the interplay between differential geometry and algebraic topology, pseudo-differential operators are used to compute some geometric invariants arising in the index theory.
 That is the case of analytical expressions for the Euler characteristic, the Hirzebruch signature and, in a more general context, the Atiyah-Singer index theorem (see e.g. Atiyah and Singer \cite{AS,AS1,AS2,AS3,AS4,AS5}, Kohn and Nirenberg \cite{KohnNirenberg1965}, the fundamental book by H\"ormander \cite{Hormander1985III} and references therein).
 On the other hand, in the microlocal analysis, the theory of Fourier integral operators becomes a prominent generalisation of pseudo-differential operators, to study the spectral function for elliptic operators on vector bundles and in solving hyperbolic differential equations (see Duistermaat and H\"ormander \cite{DuiHor} and H\"ormander \cite{Hor71}).